macss-dev/modular_api_dart/doc/auth_implementation_guide.md

     );
   }

+  /// Revoke all tokens for a user
-  /// Revocar todos los tokens de un usuario Future<void> revokeAllUserTokens(int userId) async {
+  Future<void> revokeAllUserTokens(int userId) async {
     await _db.execute(
       '''